wn-doolittle/caliper-spec/guides/implementation-guide.md

 ### Creating new profiles

 The official Caliper specification will never be able to describe every Event or activity needed for all institutions, districts, and vendors.
 The Caliper workgroup and Product Steering committee are charged with working with all parties to help create new profiles as needed to help the community continue to move forward.
 Caliper has a profile extension mechanism for adding new profiles without having to release a whole new version of Caliper.
-Please use the [Caliper Public Forums](https://www.imsglobal.org/forums/ims-glc-public-forums-and-resources/caliper-analytics-public-forum) to discuss any needs with the group.

 ## Sending Events to an endpoint